-For J Term, if an overload is warranted, faculty and/or instructional academic staff teaching during the January session will be limited to the University's overload policy (3-4 credits per academic year).
-Faculty and/or instructional academic staff may negotiate with their respective Dean or Director for a load adjustment during the Spring semester in lieu of overload payment.
-J Term compensation follows the Extension model.
-The model is \$1000 per credit with a minimum enrollment of 17 undergraduate students or 10 graduate students.
-Staff compensated for classes with enrollments of less than 17/10 students will be paid 58% of tuition generated.
+5.1.1.3.2 If an overload is warranted, faculty, instructional academic staff (IAS) and ad hoc instructors will be allowed to teach up to the limit of the University's overload policy (maximum 3-4 credits per academic year).
+Faculty and/or IAS may negotiate with their respective Dean/ Director for a load adjustment during the spring semester in lieu of overload payment.